pigmej/aisanity/README.md

 - Devcontainers CLI (`npm install -g @devcontainers/cli`)
 - Node.js (for the CLI tool itself)

+## Opencode integration

+By default, Aisanity uses OpenCode as the preferred AI coding agent.
+It mounts OpenCode-specific paths to share session logs, state, configuration, and other data.
+Additionally, OpenCode is installed by default in all containers.
+There's nothing magical about this integration - it's simply automated setup.
+If you don't want to use OpenCode, you can modify the generated template (which you'll likely need to customize anyway).

 ## Devcontainer Integration

 Aisanity automatically creates devcontainer configurations during `aisanity init` based on your project type.
 No manual setup is required.

+If you have already .devcontainer based setup then most likely you want to add opencode specific paths in the mounts (or other AI coding agent).

 ### Automatic Project Detection